-How can I force my landlord to make repairs?
+How do I sue my landlord to make repairs?

 What happens in an HP case in Housing Court?